-Interclamp offers both a railing flange, and a railing flange with a kick plate attachment for 48mm and 42mm tube.
+Interclamp offers both a railing flange, and a railing flange with a kick plate attachment which we refer to as "horizontal (perpendicular) tube clamps" for 48mm and 42mm tube.
 Both castings have approximately 100mm bolt spacing, so will bolt directly to our Domino clamps using 35mm M12 screws.

 Doing the job safely

 It should be clear here that we’re using this clamp outside of its intended function.
 Inserting the tube into the clamp horizontally raises a couple of issues to be aware of.
 The first is that the grub screws now have the opportunity to point down, meaning that they could come loose over time or with exposure to excessive vibration.
 Point them up to avoid this, or add some threadlock.